When it was my turn to walk down the aisle, I’d been lucky enough to interview hundreds of newlyweds about their wedding planning advice.

-Strip back everything you think a wedding should be and start by exploring what holds meaning for you.
-You want to have a good reason why you’re including certain details and traditions.
-Because it all costs money and all takes time!
+Start by stripping back everything you think a wedding should be and exploring what holds meaning for you.
+You want to have a good reason why you’re including particular details and traditions because it all costs money and it all takes time!

 Decide what to plan together with your partner and what you’ll divide and conquer.

-There are lots of ways to share fun wedding planning experiences with your partner – shoot engagement portraits, have dance lessons, listen to musicians live, go outfit shopping, enjoy cake tasting and menu sampling.
-So chat about what you’d like to do together and separately before you get started.
+There are lots of ways to share fun wedding planning experiences with your partner – organise engagement portraits, take dance lessons, listen to musicians live, enjoy cake tasting and menu sampling.
+So chat about what you’d like to do together (and separately) before you get started.

-If there are things you or your partner aren’t as interested in, that’s ok!
+If there are aspects of the wedding you or your partner aren’t as interested in, that’s ok!
 You don’t both need to be involved in every decision.
-In fact, it will make the list of tasks feel less overwhelming if you’re each researching different details and then sharing your shortlists with one another.
+In fact, it will make the list of tasks feel less overwhelming if you’re each researching different details and then sharing your finds with one another.